 Reed Point: Elly Bruursema, basketball: A star of the public-television documentary “Class C”, Bruursema led Reed Point to state titles in 2005 and '06 and remains fifth on Montana’s all-time career scoring list with 2,221 points.
 She scored 48 points in a single game in her senior season and ranks third in state history with 51 games of 20 points or more.
 A three-time all-stater and 2006 Montana Gatorade Player of the Year winner, Bruursema went on to play for Carroll College, where she was one of the Frontier Conference's top 3-point shooters, was co-freshman of the year and earned first-team all-conference honors.

-Richey: Jim Soft, basketball: An outstanding athlete in three sports, Soft excelled beyond high school in basketball, where he was a two-time All-American and was Frontier Conference Player of the year in 1968 for Eastern Montana College.
+Richey: Jim Soft, basketball: An outstanding athlete in four sports, Soft was Montana’s second-leading scorer his senior basketball season at Richey.
+He excelled beyond high school in basketball, though, becoming a two-time All-American and Frontier Conference Player of the year in 1968 for Eastern Montana College.
 He played four positions in football and qualified for the state track meet in eight events.
 As a senior for Richey, Soft averaged 20 rebounds per game.
 His No. 50 was retired by EMC and he is in the school’s Hall of Fame.
 After college, he played for Athletes In Action.
+Soft’s older brother Loren, an all-conference football player on offense and defense for EMC, was an exceptional athlete as well, earning an NFL shot with the Baltimore Colts.

 Roberts: Carson Durr, basketball: The sharp-shooting wing averaged 22.1 points and 10.5 rebounds in leading the Rockets to the Class C state tournament in 2001-02.
 His 48 games with 20 or more points for his career are tied for seventh in state history.
 Durr also was a first-team all-state quarterback in football and was first-team all-conference as a kicker, punter and linebacker.
 He also set the Class C record in the javelin in 2002 with a toss of 171-11.
 Today, Durr is a chiropractor with offices in Bozeman and Gardiner.